๐Ÿ’ŽCrystallography

 Calculation of Miller Indices

-• Step 1: Find intercepts of the plane with the three crystallographic axes, expressed as multiples of lattice parameters
+1. Find intercepts of the plane with the three crystallographic axes, expressed as multiples of the lattice parameters aa, bb, cc.

-• Step 2: Take reciprocals of these intercepts—a plane parallel to an axis has an intercept at infinity, giving a reciprocal of zero
+2. Take reciprocals of these intercepts.
+A plane parallel to an axis has an intercept at infinity, giving a reciprocal of zero.

-Compare: A plane with intercepts (1, 1, 1) vs. (2, 2, 2)—both yield Miller indices (111) because we always reduce to lowest integers.
-The indices describe orientation, not the specific plane's distance from the origin.
-If asked to distinguish parallel planes, you'll need interplanar spacing instead.
+Compare: A plane with intercepts (1, 1, 1) and a plane with intercepts (2, 2, 2) both yield Miller indices (111) because we always reduce to lowest integers.
+The indices describe orientation, not a specific plane's distance from the origin.
+To distinguish parallel planes at different distances, you need interplanar spacing.

 Connecting to Physical Space: Planes and Spacing